cocos/cocos-docs/en/render/camera.md

 - **backgroundColor**

-  The color with which the screen will be clared.
+  The background color used to clear the scene when camera enables color clearFlags.

 - **depth**